CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 ### What is a Scaler?

 A <dfn id="def-scaler">scaler</dfn> is a individual container hosting your app.
 You can attribute one or more Scalers to your apps.
-Scalers comes in three sizes:
+Scalers comes in many sizes:

 * Tiny Scalers
 * Small Scalers